The Court of Common Pleas, Trial Division

 services of senior judges.
 The Division is divided into two sections -

 assigned to the criminal programs and twenty-nine are assigned to

 civil programs.
 There are approximately one-thousand employees in the

 many separate departments throughout the Trial Division.
 The Administrative Judge of the Trial Division is the Honorable Daniel J. Anders.
 The Supervising Judge of the Criminal Section is the Honorable Rose Marie Defino-Nastasi.

 Office of the Administrative Judge

 The Trial Division is led by an Administrative Judge, who is appointed by the Supreme Court of Pennsylvania and serves at the pleasure of the Supreme Court.
-On November 10, 2011, Judge John W. Herron was appointed Administrative Judge for a three year term.
+On January 1, 2024, Judge Daniel J. Anders was appointed Administrative Judge.
 As Administrative Judge, he is the approving authority for all administrative matters associated with the Trial Division.

 The duties of the Administrative Judge of the Trial Division include but are not limited to: